To, The Members,

 CHANGE IN DIRECTORS AND KEY MANAGEMENT PERSONNEL

-05, 2024 as per the terms of requirement of Schedule IV of the Act.
-Independent Directors have furnished Declaration of Independence stating that they meet the criteria of Independence as provided under Section 149(6) of the Companies Act, 2013 including any amendment thereof.
+The meeting of Independent Directors was held on January 05, 2025 as per the terms of requirement of Schedule IV of the Act.
+Independent Directors have furnished Declaration of Independence stating that they meet the criteria of Independence as provided under Section 149(6) of the Companies Act, 2013 including any amendment thereof

 XIV.
 RELATED PARTY TRANSACTIONS:

-Pursuant to provisions of Section 204 of the Companies Act, 2013 read with Rule 9 of the Companies (appointment and Remuneration of Managerial Personnel) Rules, 2014, the Company had engaged M/s Aabid & Co, Practising Company Secretaries, Mumbai, to conduct the secretarial audit in the Company for the financial year 2023-24.
-The
+Pursuant to provisions of Section 204 ofthe Companies Act, 2013 read with Rule 9 ofthe Companies (appointment and Remuneration of Managerial Personnel) Rules, 2014, the Company had engaged M/s Aabid & Co, Practising Company Secretary, Mumbai, to conduct the secretarial audit in the Company for the financial year 2024-25.
+The Secretarial Audit Report (In Form MR-3) is attached as Annexure - D to this Report.

-As the turnover of the Company is less than the threshold limit as per Section 148 of the Companies Act 2013 read along with the said rules, there was no requirement for appointment of Cost Auditor for the financial year 2023-24
+As the turnover of the Company is less than the threshold limit as per Section 148 of the Companies Act 2013 read along with the said rules, there was no requirement for appointment of Cost Auditor for the financial year 2024-25.

-To the best of their knowledge and belief and according to the information and explanations obtained by them, your Directors make the following statements in terms of Section 134(3) (c) of the Companies Act, 2013:
+To the best of their knowledge and belief and according to the information and explanations obtained by them, your Directors makethe following statements interms of Section 134(3) (c) of the Companies Act, 2013:

-1. That in the preparation of the annual financial statements for the year ended March 31, 2024; the applicable accounting standards have been followed along with proper explanation relating to material departures, if any; 2. that such accounting policies as mentioned in the Notes to the Financial Statements have been selected and applied consistently and judgment and estimates have been made that are reasonable and prudent so as to give a true and fair view of the state of affairs of the Company as at March 31, 2024 and of the profit of the Company for the year ended on that date;
+2. that such accounting policies as mentioned in the Notes to the Financial Statements have been selected and applied consistently and judgment and estimates have been made that are reasonable and prudent so as to give a true and fair view of the state of affairs of the Company as at March 31,2025 and of the profit of the Company for the year ended on that date;

 3. That proper and sufficient care has been taken for the maintenance of adequate accounting records in accordance with the provisions of the Companies Act, 2013 for safeguarding the assets of the Company and for preventing and detecting fraud and other irregularities.

-4. That the annual financial statements have been prepared on a going concern basis;
+4. Thatthe annual financial statements have been prepared on a going concern basis;

 5. That proper internal financial controls were in place and that the financial controls were adequate and were operating effectively.

-6. That systems to ensure compliance with the provisions of all applicable laws were in place and were adequate and operating effectively.
+5. That systems to ensure compliance with the provisions of all applicable laws were in place and were adequate and operating effectively.

 XVIII.
 INTERNAL FINANCIAL CONTROLS